 To carefully review every development proposal to ensure that the resources which make the town attractive are not destroyed in the process.

-To ensure that any public land acquisition and use, including public utility easements, conform to the goals, objectives, and policies of this plan.
+To ensure that any public land acquisition and use, including public agency easements, conform to the goals, objectives, and policies of this plan.

 To establish procedures with public agencies seeking to acquire land within the town, through purchase of ownership, lease or easement rights, which assure prior input from both town officials and citizens.
 To maintain contact with public agencies owning, leasing or holding easements to land in the town, keeping each other informed on current and proposed plans for acquisition, as well as ultimate use of such land.